 Pneumococcal Disease Digital Illustration

-These bacteria (pneumococci) can also cause milder common conditions like middle-ear infection (otitis media) and sinusitis.
+These bacteria (pneumococci) can cause common conditions like middle-ear infection (otitis media) and sinusitis.

 Anyone can get pneumococcal disease, but some groups are at increased risk including: